libgdx/libgdx.github.io/wiki/start/setup.md

 It is also possible to develop libGDX applications entirely without any IDE, just using a simple editor like Notepad or [Vim](https://www.vim.org).
 This is **not** recommended, because IDEs provide some very convenient features, such as code completion and error checking.
 However, if you insist on doing so: libGDX applications are Gradle applications, so they can be built and executed via the commandline.
 {: .notice--info}

-- JDK 11+: there are different distributions, but [Adoptium](https://adoptium.net/) should fit your needs
+- JDK 17 or 21: there are different distributions, but [Adoptium](https://adoptium.net/) should fit your needs
 - For Android: [Android SDK](https://developer.android.com/studio/releases/platform-tools)
 - Set the ANDROID_HOME environment variable, or use gradle.properties